 "We dead should not be lingering here in this land.
 It was all a trick of the masked one who had upset things." — Sharp

-Darker and Edgier: Majora's Mask is widely considered to be the darkest game in the entire Zelda franchise, with certain doom literally scowling down at you every waking hour of the day.
+Darker and Edgier: Majora's Mask is widely considered to be one of the darkest games in the entire Zelda franchise, if not the darkest, with certain doom literally scowling down at you every waking hour of the day.
 Termina is a land riddled with tragedy and despair, the circumstances of which must be repeated over and over again to prevent the inevitable demise of its citizens.

 Dark Reprise: The Final Day theme for Clock Town, as compared to the First Day version.